 What Are Mass Torts?

-A Mass Tort is a case where many people are wrongfully harmed in a similar way, by a similar product.
-Often by a drug, medical device or defective product, a recent example is the Takata airbag recall, which affects millions of cars.
+A Mass Tort is a case where many people are wrongfully harmed in a similar way by a similar product — often by a drug, medical device, or defective product, a recent example is the Takata airbag recall, which affects millions of cars.
+When the worst happens, you need a mass tort attorney to help you seek justice.

 Have you used a drug that later caused you to be hospitalized?
 Chances are, you’re not alone.